pcesarperez/Modding-never-changes/Modding never changes.md

 These four mods give you total control about light.
 And no, these are not lighting mods (we'll be there [in a breeze](#letThereBeLight)).
 These are mods to _control_ the way the light behaves in your game.

 Let me explain.
 At a very basic level, every game lets you customize three parameters: brightness, contrast and saturation.
-However, the sum of the aforementioned mods let you control the kind of light, the "film grain" and even the depth of field of your point of view.
+However, the sum of the aforementioned mods lets you control the kind of light, the "film grain" and even the depth of field of your point of view.

 Let's get started.

-1. Download _DYNAVISION - Dynamic Lens Effect 1\_0\_1_ with NMM.
+1. Download _DYNAVISION - Dynamic Lens Effect 1\_0\_1_ from [_Dynavision_](http://fallout3.nexusmods.com/mods/17876/) with NMM.
-2. Download _CINEMATECH_ with NMM.
+2. Download _CINEMATECH_ from [_CINEMATECH_](http://www.nexusmods.com/fallout3/mods/15745/) with NMM.
-3. Download _The IMAGINATOR for FO3 - Visual Control Device_ with NMM.
+3. Download _The IMAGINATOR for FO3 - Visual Control Device_ from [_The IMAGINATOR_](http://www.nexusmods.com/fallout3/mods/16875/) with NMM.
-4. Download _Directors Chair_ with NMM.
+4. Download _Directors Chair_ from [_Director's Chair_](http://www.nexusmods.com/fallout3/mods/17899/) with NMM.
 5. We should have the four mods downloaded in no time.
 ![NMM visual enhancements downloaded](Images/NMM%20visual%20enhancements%20downloaded.png)
 6. Activate _DYNAVISION - Dynamic Depth of Field - DYNAVISION - Dynamic Lens Effect 1\_0\_1_ by double-clicking on it.
 No overwriting is required.